Inside the black box: Neural network-based real-time prediction of US recessions

-While probit regression and its extensions continue to be widely used in business cycle forecasting, there has been a growing interest in exploring the forecasting capabilities of nonlinear models, including machine learning methods.
-This interest stems from the recognition that macroeconomic data often exhibit nonlinear patterns.
-Empirical evidence supports this notion, such as the work of \citet{tiao1994}, who demonstrate that a threshold autoregressive model outperforms a linear autoregressive model for predicting GDP growth. \citet{maasoumi1994} examine multiple macroeconomic time series and confirm their nonlinear nature. \citet{puglia2021} highlight the attractiveness of machine learning methods as an alternative to probit regression and its extensions, noting that probit methods typically require additional parameters for flexibility, whereas flexibility is inherent in machine learning methods. \citet{stock1998} compare the forecasting performance of 49 univariate linear and nonlinear models across 215 macroeconomic time series.
-They find that some of the nonlinear models perform poorly compared to linear models. \citet{jaditz1998} explore the use of nearest neighbor regression models for forecasting industrial production but observe only marginal improvements in predictive performance. \citet{vishwanathan2002} present an iterative algorithm for support vector machines in classification problems. \citet{ng2014} applies a tree ensemble classifier to a large panel of predictors. \citet{fornaro2016} combines a Bayesian methodology with a shrinkage prior within the probit framework to predict recessions using extensive sets of predictors.
-More recently, \citet{holopainen2017}, \citet{bluwstein2020}, and \citet{vrontos2021} employ various machine learning methods for economic event forecasting. \citet{vrontos2021} provide empirical evidence supporting the application of machine learning over traditional econometric techniques in the context of recession prediction.
+While probit regression and its extensions are widely used in business cycle forecasting, there has been a growing interest in exploring the predictability of nonlinear models, including machine learning methods.
+This interest stems from recognizing that the business cycle often exhibits asymmetric and nonlinear patterns (\citet{acemoglu1997, morley2012}).
+Empirical evidence supports this notion, such as the work of \citet{tiao1994}, who demonstrate that a threshold autoregressive model outperforms a linear autoregressive model for predicting GDP growth. \citet{maasoumi1994} examine multiple macroeconomic time series and confirm their nonlinear nature. \citet{puglia2021} highlight the attractiveness of machine learning methods as an alternative to probit regression and its extensions, noting that probit methods typically require additional parameters for flexibility.
+In contrast, flexibility is inherent in machine learning methods. \citet{stock1998} compare the forecasting performance of 49 univariate linear and nonlinear models across 215 macroeconomic time series.
+They find that some nonlinear models perform poorly compared to linear models. \citet{jaditz1998} explore using nearest neighbor regression models for forecasting industrial production but observe only marginal improvements in predictive performance. \citet{vishwanathan2002} present an iterative algorithm for support vector machines in classification problems. \citet{ng2014} applies a tree ensemble classifier to a large panel of predictors. \citet{fornaro2016} combines a Bayesian methodology with a shrinkage prior within the probit framework to predict recessions using extensive predictors.
+More recently, \citet{holopainen2017}, \citet{bluwstein2020}, and \citet{vrontos2021} employ various machine learning methods for economic event forecasting. \citet{vrontos2021} provide empirical evidence supporting the application of machine learning over traditional econometric techniques in recession forecasting.